pallotron/yubiswitch/README.md

 # Known Issues

 - The app's default settings support the Nano.
 If you have the neo, go into the app's `Preferences` by clicking on the menu icon, then set the the `Product ID` to `0x0114` (or whatever your ProductID is).
-- If your Nano is nor working, you might want to confirm the `Product ID` and `Vendor ID` follow the how to find your ProductID and VendorID steps below
+- If your Nano is not working, you might want to confirm the `Product ID` and `Vendor ID` follow the how to find your ProductID and VendorID steps below
 - This app only works with recent version of OSX because it relies on the Notification Centre.
 OSX 10.8.x and above would do it.
 Sorry about that.

 ## How to find your ProductID and VendorID